AstrooKai/Customizable-Logo-Screensaver/README.md

 Thats it!
 Now run your project and see your own bouncing logo, Amazing!

-*Codes in this repositiry are derived and revised from <a href="https://github.com/CodingTrain/website/tree/main/CodingChallenges/CC_131_BouncingDVDLogo/P5">CodingTrain/website/CodingChallenges/CC_131_BouncingDVDLogo/P5/</a> repository
+*Codes in this repository are derived and revised from <a href="https://github.com/CodingTrain/website/tree/main/CodingChallenges/CC_131_BouncingDVDLogo/P5">CodingTrain/website/CodingChallenges/CC_131_BouncingDVDLogo/P5/</a> repository
 Credits to @gruselhaus & @CodingTrain*